Olaparib and Durvalumab in Treating Patients with Non-metastatic Prostate Cancer

 III.
 To determine change in PSA doubling time at 24 months relative to PSA doubling time from the first dose of study drug (using the last 3 values from each time point).

 IV.
-To determine comparison of Patient Reported Outcome (PRO) assessments of toxicity (PRO-Common Terminology Criteria for Adverse Events [CTCAE]) to clinician reported toxicity assessments (CTCAE version [v.]5.0).
+To determine comparison of Patient Reported Outcome (PRO) assessments of toxicity (PRO-Common Terminology Criteria for Adverse Events [PRO-CTCAE]) to clinician reported toxicity assessments (CTCAE version [v.]5.0).

 V. To determine changes in immune biomarkers with treatment.